StoneT2000/Halite-4-Tournament-Runner/README.md

 `endDate` is the date in which to end the tournament.
 You can give the tournament a set lifespan.
 This takes in a javascript `Date` object, see the comment for an example

 By default, some of these options are commented out, just uncomment them and change them as you like!

+## Retrieving data live from Tournament

+By default, the API to retrieve such data is turned off.
+To turn it on, change `observe` and `activateStation` to `true` at lines 38 and 39.
+This will serve an API at `localhost:9000`.
+See https://github.com/StoneT2000/Dimensions/wiki/Dimensions-Station-API for a description of how to use the API.
+Through the API, you can retrieve rankings, start and stop a tournament and more.

+At the moment, `run.js` sets the IDs as follows `dimensionID: h4`, `tournamentID: h4ladder`

+So a request in the shape of `/api/dimensions/:dimensionID/tournament/:tournamentID/ranks` becomes `/api/dimensions/h4/tournament/h4ladder/ranks`

 ### Notes